 Tip: Speaker cones are not always the most robust part of the speakers, especially in aged speakers.
 If you want to repair light damages and strengthen these weakened areas saving money on the new speakers, check out the best glues for speaker cones repair on Amazon.com now.

-In the article below I will show you step by step how to repair different types of cones with cracks or dents, so keep reading.
+In the article below, I will show you step by step how to repair different types of cones with cracks or dents, so keep reading.

-Why Cones in Car Speakers Get Damaged?
+Why do Cones in Car Speakers Get Damaged?

 Fortunately, that does not mean you have to buy new speakers, but why do they get damaged?